rgwood/Project-Santa-Cruz-Private-Preview/user-guides/general/troubleshooting/general_devkit_troubleshooting.md

 ```console
 scp [remote username]@[IP address]:[remote file path]/[file name].txt [local host file path]
 ```

+[local host file path] refers to the location on your host PC which you would like to copy the .txt file to. [remote username] is the SSH username chosen during the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md) setup process.
+If you did not set up an SSH login during the OOBE, your remote username is root.

 For additional information on the Iot Edge commands, please see the [IoT Edge device troubleshooting documentation](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot).